N'Kantu, the Living Mummy: Fictional character biography

-Born 3,000 years ago, N'Kantu is the son of T'Chombi, a chief of a Northern African tribe called the Swarili of the nation of Swarilis.
+Born 3,000 years ago, N'Kantu is the son of T'Chombi, a chief of a Northern African tribe called the Swarili.
 At the age of 21, N'Kantu must undergo the Test of the Lion, proving himself to be worthy of being called a warrior.
 Succeeding in this trial also means that someday N'Kantu would be worthy to succeed his father as king.
 Months later, his father dies in his sleep, and N'Kantu becomes the chieftain of the Swarili tribe.

 Returning from a hunt, N'Kantu finds that his village has been ransacked and the entire tribe of Swarili rounded up by Egyptians as slaves.
 N'Kantu fights to rescue his people, but is overwhelmed and captured by the Egyptian soldiers.

 N'Kantu and the Swarili are then taken to Egypt, and put to work building monuments to the current Pharaoh, Aram-Set.
 Recognized as the strongest, and most dangerous of the Swarili, N'Kantu is isolated and forced to work the hardest in an attempt to break his spirit.
 But at night he and the other Swarili people plot a rebellion, though unbeknownst to them their plotting is being reported to Aram-Set and his chief priest, Nephrus.
 At the completion of the current monument project, the Egyptians take their slaves into its catacombs in preparation for a mass execution.
 But N'Kantu signals for the revolt and the Swarili slaughter their would-be executioners.

 N'Kantu slays Aram-Set with his spear and then turns to Nephrus, but the evil priest had prepared, and he sprays N'Kantu in the face with a mysterious paralyzing liquid.
-N'Kantu is then strapped and bound to a special altar, his body wrapped in papyrus, and his blood is drained and replaced with an unknown alchemical preservative.
+N'Kantu is then strapped and bound to a special altar, his body wrapped in papyrus, and his blood is drained and replaced with an unknown preservative.
 N'Kantu, who remains conscious through the entire ordeal, is then placed inside a stone sarcophagus.